cmccoy1992/PoppyPatrol/README.md

 When this occurs, Poppy will get an ending based on:

--How secure the room was
+-The security level of the house

 -How much mischief she got into